benbalter/geojson-diff/README.md

 Every geometry within the resulting GeoJSON files will be appended with standard GeoJSON properties in the `_geojson_diff` namespace.

-* `type` - this field contains either `added`, `removed`, or `changed` and describes the state of the geometry as it relates to the initial GeoJSON file.
+* `type` - this field contains either `added`, `removed`, or `unchanged` and describes the state of the geometry as it relates to the initial GeoJSON file.
-* `added`, `removed`, `unchanged` - these fields contain an array of property keys.
+* `added`, `removed`, `changed` - these fields contain an array of property keys.
 If a given key is in the `added` array, that property existed in the resulting geometry, but not in the initial geometry.
-Likewise, if a key is in `removed` array it existed in the initial geometry, but not the resulting geometry, and if the key is in the `unchanged` array, it existed in both the initial and resulting geometry.
+Likewise, if a key is in `removed` array it existed in the initial geometry, but not the resulting geometry, and if the key is in the `changed` array, it existed in both the initial and resulting geometry, but was changed.

 ## Development